harrietmorris/MagicInk/README.md

   npx prisma studio -p 5553
   (the android emulator and prisma studio both use port 5555 by default)

-To seed a default user (while authentication is currently mocked): npm run seed
+To seed a default user while authentication is currently mocked, and we default to this (getUser(1) in loginScreen): npm run seed

 To run the backend: